DudeUnleashed/ontrack_tutor_feedback_enhancement/Notes.md

 Sort feedback files into folders for better sorting learning_outcomes becomes recursive.
 Go over josh's additions previously and see what needs to be changed, ect.

+# Week 4 Notes

+add an extra table that allows for many to many learning outcome links. learning outcome abbreviation becomes tags.

+abbreviation and order is removed from feedback template chips. a bunch of comments added to code to suggest the changes i need to make throughout the next week. reach out more to report progress and get suggestions. child chip id is removed from feedback group chips, can still find them using the parent chip id. template chip needs parent chip id, this will be in the base feedback_chip type.